Snowflake-Labs/terraform-snowflake-api-integration-with-geff-aws/README.md

 # Generic Exteranal Function Framework (GEFF)

-Terraform module to create a snowflake API integrations and dependent resources such:
+Terraform module to create a snowflake API integrations and dependent resources such as:

 - **GEFF Lambda** for calling APIs and loading responses
 - **API Gateway** to manage executions of Lambda